google/WebFundamentals/src/content/en/updates/2017/10/animated-blur.md

 blur works with both techniques.
 So let's try to find the bottleneck by looking at DevTools:

-If you enable "Paint Flashing" in DevTools, it does not flash at all.
+If you enable "Paint Flashing" in DevTools, you won’t see any flashes at all.
 It looks like no repaints are happening.
 And that's technically correct as a "repaint" refers to the CPU having to repaint the texture of a promoted element.
 Whenever an element is both promoted *and* blurred, the blur is applied by the GPU using a shader.

 Both SVG filters and CSS filters use [convolution filters](https://en.wikipedia.org/wiki/Kernel_(image_processing)) to apply a